 I often use SERPstat or SpyFu to analyze the SERP for specific keywords.
 By reviewing the SERP, I easily identify gaps in the current ranking content and create more valuable and informative content for users.

 Keyword difficulty refers to the level of competition for a specific keyword.
 High keyword difficulty means that it will be harder to rank for that keyword, while low keyword difficulty means that it will be easier to rank for that keyword.

-Mangools and KWfinder are some of the best tools to filter your keywords by difficulty.
+Mangools and KWfinder are two of my favorite tools to filter your keywords by difficulty.
 Targeting keywords with a low difficulty score increases your chances of ranking higher in SERPs and attracting more organic traffic to your website.

 Research and Use Related Keywords

 In addition to focusing on your primary keywords, it’s important to research and use related keywords in your content.
 Related keywords are phrases or terms that are closely related to your primary keyword and can help search engines understand the context of your content.